houseofcat/turbocookedrabbit/README.md

 publisher.Publish(letter)
 ```

-This creates a simple HelloWorld message letter with no ExchangeName and a QueueName/RoutingKey of TestQueueName.
+This **CreateLetter** method creates a simple HelloWorld message letter with no ExchangeName and a QueueName/RoutingKey of TestQueueName.
 The body is nil, the helper function creates bytes for "h e l l o   w o r l d".

 The concept of a Letter may seem clunky on a single publish.
 I don't disagree and you still always have `streadway/amqp` to rely on.
 The **letter** idea makes sense with **AutoPublish**.